fededev01/Learn-Python/docs/ch01_02_variables.md

 In Python, variables don't have specific types, so you can assign a string to a variable, and later assign an integer to the same variable.
+String variables can be declared either by using single or double quotes:

 Start by assigning to x a float number
 ```python